RazecDoesIt/Sudoku_Game-Solver/README.md

 And what are the flaws of my code?

 -> you MUST NOT click on the numbers that already are on the board...
-I can solve this for now and only God knows why.
+I can't solve this for now and only God knows why.

 -> it's poorly optimized, it runs smoothly, but it can perform even better with some optimization.